-WEST LONDON CITIZENS (WLC) is a chapter of London alliance, representing a broad base of over 160 institutions, including schools, churches, mosques, synagogues, university key issues for our parish and departments and trade unions.
+WEST LONDON CITIZENS (WLC) is a chapter of London Citizens, the capital's largest civic of WLC's organisers to help us alliance, representing a broad base of over 160 institutions, including schools, churches, mosques, synagogues, university key issues for our parish and departments and trade unions.
 Members share a commitment to taking action for the common good, and helping people of all backgrounds and ages to become active leaders who can help shape the public life of the city.